 5 Gold, silver and one bronze Individual First, second, one third and one or two fifth (only if one (1) contest was won by the third ranked athlete from the round robin elimination) places.
-Mixed teams First, second, one third and one fifth (only if the mividual First, second, one third and one fifth (only if one (1) contest was won by the third ranked athlete from the round robin elimination) place.
+Mixed teams First, second, one third and one fifth (only if the Individual First, second, one third and one fifth (only if one (1) contest was won by the third ranked athlete from the round robin elimination) place.
 Mixed teams First, second, one third and one fifth (to the third ranked team from the round robin elimination) place.
 Individuals and mixed teams The athletes/teams will be divided as follow: 5 Individuals and mixed teams The athletes/teams will be divided as follow: Pool A - 3 athletes/teams will compete in a round robin system.
 The winner will go to the final, the second will compete against the loser from pool B in the bronze medal contest.
 Pool B - 2 athletes/teams will compete for a place in the final Gold, silver and one bronze Individual First, second, one third and one fifth (only if the athlete won one contest in the round robin) place.
 Mixed teams First, second, one third and two fifth places. team won one contest in the round robin to the third ranked team from the round robin elimination) place.
 Pool A - 3 athletes/teams will compete in a round robin system.
 The winner will go to the final, the second will compete against the loser from pool B in the bronze medal contest.
 Pool B - 2 athletes/teams will compete for a place in the final 4 Pool system with two (2) single contests/matches, then a contest/match between the two (2) losers for the single bronze medal and a contest/match between the two (2) winners for the gold and silver medals.
 Gold, silver and one bronze Individuals First, second and one third place.
 Mixed teams First, second, one third and one fifth place.
 4 Gold, silver and one bronze Individuals First, second and one third place.
-Mixed teams First, second, one third and one fifth place There will be Pool system with two (2) single contests/matches, then a contest/match between the two (2) losers for the single bronze medal and a contest/match between the two (2) winners for the gold and silver medals. s/matches, between he single n the two d and silver will be held d.
-The best 3 A round robin system will be held in the elimination round.
+Mixed teams First, second, one third and one fifth place There will be Pool system with two (2) single contests/matches, then a contest/match between the two (2) losers for the single bronze medal and a contest/match between the two (2) winners for the gold and silver medals.
+3 A round robin system will be held in the elimination round.
 The best and the second best will compete in a final for the gold and silver medal.
 The third athlete/team will be awarded the single bronze Gold, silver and one bronze (for individuals, if one contest was won) Individuals First, second and third (only if one contest was won) place.
 Mixed teams First, second and third place.
 Gold, silver and one Individuals First, second and third (only if one A round robin system will be held in the elimination round.
-The best and the second best will compete (for individuals, only if one contest was won). place 3 bronze (for individuals , if one contest was won) place. in a final for the gold and silver medal.
-The third athlete/team will C.t One final contest/match.
-Gold (individuals) Individuals First place. contest was won) Mixed teams First, second and be awarded the single bronze (for individuals, only if one contest was won).
-2 Gold, silver (Mixed teams) Mixed teams First and second place.
+The best and the second best will compete (for individuals, only if one contest was won).
+3 bronze (for individuals , if one contest was won) contest was won) place.
+Mixed teams First, second and in a final for the gold and silver medal.
+The third athlete/team will be awarded the single bronze (for individuals, only if one contest was won).
+2 One final contest/match.
+Gold (individuals) Gold, silver (Mixed teams) Individuals First place.
+Mixed teams First and second place.